martician1/martician1/dragon.md

 (so `name == dragon` would evaluate to `true`).
-Hmm... so the ` (*(code *)dragon->info_function)(dragon); ` would actually be a call to whatever we write in `name`, Good, then we could write an arbitrary address redirecting code execution to it. if we could just figure out how to win in the first place...
+Hmm... so the ` (*(code *)dragon->info_function)(dragon); ` would actually be a call to whatever we write in `name`, Good, then we could write an arbitrary address redirecting code execution to it.
+If we could just figure out how to win in the first place...

-At first glance It looks impossible, no matter the dragon, no matter the hero you choose you will always end up dying before the dragon.
+At first glance It might seem impossible, no matter the dragon, no matter the hero you choose you will always end up dying before the dragon.
 But there is another way of winning.
 What might have struck you as odd in the above decompilation is that the dragon health is stored in a char variable.
 That means that the dragon health can be in the range `[-128, 127]`.